GearHost/Docs/publish-via-webmatrix-3.md

 ###Set Up Your Database

 There is currently a known issue with certain characters that are auto generated when you setup your database.
 If you are unable to connect to your database when using a publishing file go into your database in your account and change the password.
-The know characters are * ( ) /  so do avoid them when createing a new password.
+The know characters are * ( ) /  so do avoid them when creating a new password.

+1. Create a new database by going to your database menu

+	![database-menu][database-menu]
+2. Set a Database name

+	![database-name][database-name]
+3. Select the database you need, either MySQL or MSSQL

+	![database-selectplan][database-selectplan]
+3. Select create empty database

+	![database-empty][database-empty]
+4. Set your password on the database to avoid the known issue of certain characters causing an issue during publishing

+	![database-password][database-password]

 If you need to set up a connection to your database for management please follow the instructions in the articles below based on your database type.